GwamakaCharles/my-personal-site/app/data/about.md

 #### Intro

-I am a full-stack software engineer at [Kopagas](https://kopagas.org) where I work on engineering infrastructure and build tools to price gas for livelihood consumptions in Tanzania.
+I am a full-stack software engineer at [Andela](https://andela.com) where I work on engineering infrastructure and build tools to price gas for livelihood consumptions in Tanzania.
 My primary job functions are as a data scientist and software engineer.
 <br>
 I am available to consult on interesting projects.
 I am particularly interested in social impact, education, inclusivity, and science.
 I enjoy advising companies and may even be available for pro-bono work depending on the time commitment and the project.
 If you would like to arrange a meeting, I am based in Mbeya but travel to Dar es salaam frequently.
 <br><br>

 #### Currently

-At Kopagas I have learned how to build teams and manage people, build relationships with customers, sell enterprise products, and build on-line predictive models for production environments.
-I've also learned how to build and maintain large web applications (see [kopagas.com](https://kopagas.com)).
+At Andela I have learned how to build teams and manage people, build relationships with customers, sell enterprise products, and build on-line predictive models for production environments.
+I've also learned how to build and maintain large web applications (see [memoirs.com](https://memoirs.netlify.app)).
 <br><br>

 #### Some history